Lagardere urges rethink of EADS-BAE merger plan

-PARIS EADS shareholder Lagardere told the aerospace group on Monday to review the "unsatisfactory" terms of its planned $45-billion (27.8 billion pounds) merger with BAE Systems, raising the pressure before a British regulatory deadline next week.
+PARIS EADS EAD.PA shareholder Lagardere (LAGA.PA) told the aerospace group on Monday to review the "unsatisfactory" terms of its planned $45-billion merger with BAE Systems (BAES.L), raising the pressure before a British regulatory deadline next week.

 The French firm's demand marks another setback to the politically sensitive plan to create a European defence-and-aerospace giant before the October 10 deadline, and adds to concerns already expressed in Germany.